gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 2. The group member sends a Stale Sender IDs Request to the Group Manager (see {{sec-retrieve-stale-sids}}), specifying the version number V as payload of the request.

+   If the Stale Sender IDs Response from the Group Manager has no payload, the group member MUST remove all the public keys from its list of group members' public keys used in the group, and MUST delete all its Recipient Contexts used in the group.

-   The group member MUST delete each of its Recipient Contexts used in the group, such that the corresponding Recipient ID is specified in the Stale Sender IDs Response from the Group Manager.
-If that response has no payload, the group member MUST delete all its Recipient Contexts used in the group.
+   Otherwise, the group member considers the stale Sender IDs specified in the Stale Sender IDs Response from the Group Manager.
+Then, the group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.